baophamtd/reolink-automation/README.md

 # Reolink Automation

-This project automates downloading video clips from Reolink cameras, uploads them to AWS S3, and sends Telegram notifications on completion.
+This project automates downloading motion-triggered video clips from your Reolink camera (channel 0), uploads them to AWS S3, and cleans up local files.
 It is designed for easy scheduling (e.g., via cron) and works well on a Raspberry Pi.

 ## Features
-- Download motion-triggered video clips from Reolink cameras for specific time windows
+- Download all motion-triggered video clips for channel 0 for a given date or date range
+- Filter videos by configurable time windows (e.g., only download clips from 09:00–09:30, etc.)
 - Upload each video to AWS S3
 - Clean up local files after upload
-- Send a Telegram message on script completion (success or failure)
 - Easily configurable time windows and date ranges

 ## Setup